We want to help researchers to get it right when they write about the early years of triathlon and Ironman.

 Of Myths and Men

 In 1978 Judy and I put on the first Hawaiian Iron Man Triathlon.
-The concept for this long-distance event emerged in 1977.
-The idea of “triathlon” did not originate with us.
-It was imported from southern California.
-We had been participants in a short ten-leg triathlon at Mission Bay, San Diego in 1974.
+The concept for this long-distance event emerged in February 1977.
+The idea of “triathlon” did not originate with us, but was imported from Southern California.
+We had been participants in a short triathlon at Mission Bay, San Diego in September 1974.

 I was interviewed by telephone in 1983 regarding the origins of “Iron Man.”
-My answers were off the top of my head about a Monday evening 6 years before.
 The interview appeared in the 1983 Race Program for the Ironman Triathlon in Kona.
 In that interview I answered all the questions in the first person (singular).
 My statements made it appear that the idea emerged, full-blown, in my mind at a drunken party of macho males.
-I helped that interpretation along with quotes such as, “after a lot of beers…” and , “the whole thing got a big laugh.
-“Actually, at the awards meeting in question, the drink for the attendees was one small paper cup of beer or orange drink as we filed in to the area.
+I helped that interpretation along with quotes such as, “after a lot of beers….” and , “the whole thing got a big laugh.
+“Actually, at the February 1977 awards meeting in question, the drink for the attendees was one small paper cup of beer or orange drink as we filed in to the area.

-Much has been made of “THE CHALLENGE” supposedly issued at a running relays awards meeting.
+Much has been made of a challenge supposedly issued at the Relay Awards.
 For six years I believed that I had been heard to speak during the intermission.
 Since no one had heard me no one told me they had not heard me.
-The room was so noisy that we have not been able to find anyone who can remember hearing it.
+The outdoor area was so noisy that we have not been able to find anyone who can remember hearing any announcements during the break.
 I did tell Judy what I had said after I returned to the table.
-She had planned that we make our triathlon a surprise announcement at the annual banquet meeting of the Waikiki Swim Club.
+Our decision had included the plan to make our triathlon a surprise announcement at the annual banquet meeting of the Waikiki Swim Club.
 Judy was less than happy that I had let the cat out of the bag.
 Then she realized no one could have heard me.
-The two of us unveiled our Around the Island Triathlon at the swim banquet in October.
-There was a lot of laughter when we gave the details about our new event.
+We kept to the plan.
+The two of us announced our Around the Island Triathlon at the swim banquet in October 1977.
+There was a lot of laughter.

 In the 1983 interview, I gave no credit to anyone except myself.
 I did not deliberately cut anyone out of the story.
-I was responding to the questions asked and expanding on themes from my own experience and memories and did not think about the contributions of anyone else.
+I was responding to the questions asked and expanding on themes from my own experience and memories.
+I did not think about the contributions of anyone else.